gprMax/GSoC/project-ideas-2022.md

 # GSoC 2022 - Project Ideas List

 gprMax is planning to participate in the [Google Summer of Code](https://summerofcode.withgoogle.com) 2022 program, following a successful participation in 2019 and 2021.

-Here is list of some potential project ideas (in no particular order):
+Below is list of some potential project ideas (in no particular order).
+These ideas have been discussed with all mentors in our team: Dr Craig Warren, Dr Antonis Giannopoulos, Dr Iraklis Giannakis, Dr John Hartley, Ms Rania Patsia, Mr Dimitris Angelis.
+If a project is successfully selected you will be allocated a primary mentor and supported by the rest of the team.
+If you are interested in learning more about a particular project idea please contact us using [info@gprmax.com](mailto:iinfo@gprmax.com) or through our [gprMax GSoC2022 Gitter channel](https://gitter.im/gprMax/GSoC2022?source=orgpage).

 ## 1. Multi-GPU model execution